ansible/molecule/docs/getting-started-roles.md

 If a role needs more than one scenario, each scenario would normally create and destroy its own test instance.
-Set `shared_state: true` to let the `default` scenario manage the instance while the other scenarios test the role against it.
-This is the same lifecycle split used for collection testing, and it also works in a standalone role repository.
+Set `shared_state: true` to let the `default` scenario manage the instance while the `reverse` scenario tests the role against it.
+This keeps one test instance for both scenarios in a standalone role repository.

 Create `.config/molecule/config.yml` at the root of the role repository: